Anonymousguy651/natural-chess/README.md

    python data_acquisition/colab_preprocess.py
    ```

 As previously mentioned, all credit to https://huggingface.co/datasets/nachors/dataset1 for the literacy data, including train test splits.
+My preprocessed version of the literacy data can be found in the data folder.

 ### Training Notebooks
 The notebooks in `finetune/` serve as references for: